 Although it may not receive the same amount of recognition as say, the California coast, for example, the southeast coastal area of the U.S., known as the Lowcountry, is a spectacular place for a road trip.
 Charleston and Savannah are especially intoxicating, filled with vibrant history, charming architecture, and of course, incredible local cuisine.

 Yes, there is much to be seen on a lowcountry road trip from Savannah to Charleston.
-Thankfully, our featured contributor, Debi Lander from ByLanderSea, offers us tips how to plan an amazing baby boomer adventure.
+Thankfully, our featured contributor, Debi Lander from ByLanderSea, offers us tips on how to plan an amazing baby boomer adventure.

 No surprise that Charleston and Savannah rank among the top tourist destinations in America.
 Charleston, South Carolina, entices visitors with its architectural wonders, fascinating history and genteel southern hospitality.
 The city is downright seductive; she’s got an attitude and a million stories.